piecioshka/underscore.assert/README.md

 ```

-**There is a shorter, nicer and better experience for developer :-)**
+There is a shorter, nicer and better experience for developer :smile:

 ## Proposals

-- This is not for tests files in project...
+* This is not for tests files in project...
-- This is not instead of Jasmine or any test framework...
+* This is not instead of Jasmine or any test framework...
 * This is inline code for testing production code!

 ## License